 Another endearing trait that she never lost was her invariably sunny disposition.
 Even when she was in her late 80’s she would often giggle like a young girl over some humorous incident or another, especially, when the incident involved a young member of her family.
 She was a very generous and charitable person, another trait that she was destined to never lose.
 She had an inquiring mind and read voraciously throughout her life.
 And then there was her natural ability to organize and provide leadership, especially, in situations where no one else would step forward.
 This ability was destined to become more and more evident as she grew older.

 As it turned out all of these positive traits would be put to the test in her married life because the initial fifteen years were spent, first, in the extremely hard times of the depression and, next, in separation from her beloved Tony as he went off to fight in the second world war.
 The story of her successful married life that lasted fifty-six years, until Tony’s death, is a compelling one – a story that is a testament to the worth of commitment and dedication by two people to achieve successful lives despite extremely trying conditions.
-This is the story that, hopefully, will be told in this narrative.
+This is the story that will be told in this narrative.

 II.
 Anthony (Tony) Luciano: